 - Our Handbook for Survivors of Domestic Abuse can be ordered by giving a safe address (for example this may be a neighbour's address) by emailing firstname.lastname@example.org The handbook is free to survivors of domestic abuse whilst stocks last.
 We ask for a donation of £5 or £10 or more if you can afford so that we can continue to give it away free to survivors.
 You can donate here

 - Making a safety plan is here

 - Survivors can join the Survivors Network.
 Info here

 The Restored team is working from home but we have a small stock of Survivors Handbooks that we can send out for now.
-The firstname.lastname@example.org email address is checked on a daily basis.
+We check email on a daily basis.

 Keep safe and healthy.